ESC

 Environment

-air pollution (pollution from power plants and nearby lignite mines take a toll on people's health); water scarcity and pollution; land degradation
+air pollution from power plants and lignite mines; water scarcity and pollution; land degradation

 World Factbook Assistant